Lapple/react-json-inspector/README.md

 Search bar component that accepts `onChange`, `data` and `query` properties.
 Defaults to built-in search bar.
 Pass `false` to disable search.

+#### props.searchOptions

+Optional parameters for search (toolbar).
+Must be an object.

+- `debounceTime`, wait time (ms) between search field `onChange` events before actually performing search.
+This can help provide a better user experience when searching larger data sets.
+Defaults to `300`.

 #### props.query

 Optional initial search query, defaults to an empty string.